 - Sudden changes in behavior especially restless behavior

 Another key concern is withdrawal.
-Addiction and dependence on drugs bring on intense symptoms of pain, anxiety, and illness when a person stops using them.
-The cravings are so intense they make it nearly impossible for a person to stop using the drugs on their own.
+Addiction and dependence on drugs bring on intense pain, anxiety, and illness when a person stops using them.
+The cravings are so intense that they make it nearly impossible for a person to stop using the drugs independently.

 Some people have extreme personality changes or may experience hallucinations.
-A break from reality is also possible.
+A break from understanding reality is also possible.
 This may indicate a crisis.
-Dual diagnosis, in this case, becomes a condition that needs treatment quickly.
+A co-occurring disorder, in this case, becomes a condition that needs treatment quickly.

 What Happens in a Dual Diagnosis Treatment Program?

-Treating one disorder without the other is not effective.
-The first step is to have a full assessment to determine what treatment is best for the individual with co-occurring disorders.
+Treating one disorder without addressing the other is not effective.
+The first step is to have a full assessment to determine what treatment is best for individuals with co-occurring disorders.
 This includes determining what type of mental health disorder is present.
 Commonly this includes depression, anxiety, post-traumatic stress disorder, and bipolar disorder.

 Once a full diagnosis is complete, treatment begins.
-It may include stabilizing a person first.
+It may include stabilizing the individual first.
 This may be done through a detox treatment program.
 Most people benefit from a residential treatment program as well.
-In some situations where treatment is accessible and home life is stable, a partial hospitalization program may be accessible for dual diagnosis.
+In some situations where treatment is accessible, and home life is stable, a partial hospitalization program may be the right choice to treat co-occurring disorders.

 That’s when the work starts.
 Those with co-occurring disorders work through a range of treatment therapies.
 These may include medications to balance the mental health disorders, especially when chemical imbalances are the cause.
 Medications can also help to ease withdrawal symptoms from addiction.

-Over time, a dual diagnosis treatment program teaches about all conditions, how to spot their symptoms, and how to control their onset.
-This is done by learning triggers, working through relationship struggles, and improving communications.
-Therapies such as the following help:
+Over time, a dual diagnosis treatment program helps participants learn about their conditions, spot their symptoms, and cope with triggers.
+Therapies such as the following can help with this process: